milvus-io/milvus/docs/design_docs/drop_collection_release_resources_en.md

 **Plan 1: Picked**

-Add a `dropped` flag in `SaveBinlogPathRequest` proto
+Add a `dropped` flag in `SaveBinlogPathRequest` proto.

 DataNode
 - Flush all segments in this vChannel, When Flush&Drop, set the `dropped` flag true.
-    - If fails, retry at most 10 times and restart
+    - If fails, retry at most 10 times and restart.

 DataCoord
-- DataCoord marks segmentInfo as `dropped`, doesn't remove segmentInfos from etcd
+- DataCoord marks segmentInfo as `dropped`, doesn't remove segmentInfos from etcd.
-- When recovery, check if the segments in the vchannel are all dropped
+- When recovery, check if the segments in the vchannel are all dropped.
-    - if not, recover before the drop
+    - if not, recover before the drop.
-    - if so, no need to recover the vchannel
+    - if so, no need to recover the vchannel.

 Pros:
-    1. The easiest approach in both DataNode and DataCoord
+    1. The easiest approach in both DataNode and DataCoord.
-    2. DN can reuse the current flush manager procedure
+    2. DN can reuse the current flush manager procedure.
 Cons:
-    1. The No. rpc call is equal to the No. segments in a collection, expensive
+    1. The No. rpc call is equal to the No. segments in a collection, expensive.

 ---